GoogleCloudPlatform/professional-services-data-validator/README.md

 #### Row Validations

-(Note: Row hash validation is currently only supported for BigQuery, Teradata, and Imapala/Hive)
+(Note: Row hash validation is currently only supported for BigQuery, Teradata, and Imapala/Hive.
+Struct and array data types are not currently supported.)

 Below is the command syntax for row validations.
 In order to run row level validations you need to pass a `--primary-key` flag which defines what field(s)